ViralLab/TurkishBERTweetExperiments/README.md

 # TurkishBERTweetExperiments

-This repo contains experiment scripts and configs that were used in ***TurkishBERTweet: Fast and Reliable Large Language Model for Social Media Analysis*** paper.
+## This repo contains experiment scripts and configs that were used in ***TurkishBERTweet: Fast and Reliable Large Language Model for Social Media Analysis*** paper.
+<hr></hr>

-### The namings of directories align with the namings in the experiment folders in the paper.
+### The names of the directories align with the names used in the paper.
+Config files contain information about the hyperparameters that we used while finetuning.

+### The prompts are applied beforehand, and you can find the prompt structures in the paper.
+If you want to use your own dataset for finetuning, you need to preprocess the data and then use the scripts.

+### There are a certain number of libraries that need to be installed in your virtual environment before running the scripts.
+You can find the ```requirements.txt``` file in the repo.

 # <a name="citation"></a> Citation